Mercury-Atlas 6: Splashdown

+A replica of the Friendship 7 capsule at JAGS McCartney International Airport on Grand Turk, an island located near the splashdown location.

 One crewman cleared the spacecraft antenna and another crewman attached a line to hoist Friendship 7 aboard.
 After being pulled from the water, the spacecraft bumped against the side of the destroyer.
 Once Friendship 7 was on deck, Glenn intended to leave the capsule through the upper hatch, but it was too hot in the spacecraft and Glenn decided to blow the side hatch instead.
 He told the ship's crew to stand clear and hit the hatch detonator plunger with the back of his hand.
 The detonator plunger recoiled, and slightly cut the astronaut's knuckles through his glove.
 With a loud bang, the hatch was off.
 Harry Beal, the first U.S. Navy Seal, pulled Glenn out of Friendship 7.
 A smiling Glenn got out of Friendship 7 and stood on the deck of Noa.
 His first words were, "It was hot in there."

 The astronaut and spacecraft came through the mission in good shape.